There's a rumor in St. Petersburg?

 - In The Shadow Strikes, Anastasia has survived and is on a campaign of revenge.

 - The Woman Who Counted- a Doctor Who/Sherlock crossover where the Tenth Doctor is travelling with Molly Hooper- sees the Doctor and Molly arrive in Russia a few days before the Romanovs are to be executed.
-The Doctor states that the Romanovs' deaths are a fixed point in time that can't be altered, but when a group of alien invaders end up trapped as duplicates of the Romanovs, they allow Molly to take the original family away as the aliens believe that they can use the Bolsheviks to take over Russia, As a result, Molly is able to convince the real Romanovs to come with her and persuade the Doctor to trust her after he's rendered unconscious for a few hours and misses the moment when the aliens were trapped.
-As a result of the aliens taking their place, while history still records the deaths of the Romanovs, in reality Molly and the Doctor take them to safety in the 1990s so that they can start new lives.
+The Doctor states that the Romanovs' deaths are a fixed point in time that can't be altered, but when a group of alien invaders end up trapped as duplicates of the Romanovs, they allow Molly to take the original family away as the aliens believe that they can use the Bolsheviks to take over Russia.
+Molly is subsequently able to convince the real Romanovs to come with her, as well as persuade the Doctor to trust her after he's rendered unconscious for a few hours and misses the moment when the aliens were trapped.
+As a result of the aliens taking their place, while history still records the deaths of the Romanovs, in reality Molly and the Doctor take the family to safety in the 1990s so that they can start new lives.

 - Don Bluth's 1997 animated feature Anastasia, which was a very loose (and very Disneyfied) remake of the Ingrid Bergman film and thus distantly adapted from the Marcelle Maurette play.
 It further fictionalizes the story with the inclusion of supernatural elements, adding in Rasputin the Mad Monk as an undead sorcerer who is trying to kill off Anastasia in order to complete a curse he cast on the Romanov family.